Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 # 7. Conclusion<a class="anchor" id="conclusion"></a>

 We hope that our blog post gives everyone a clear overview of survival analysis and probably inspires to use it in further academic or professional work.
-The standard survival statistics, such as the CoxPH model, already allows to gain a meaningful insight from data without any sophisticated implementation of the model.
+The standard survival statistics, such as the Cox proportional hazards model, already allows to gain a meaningful insight from data without any sophisticated implementation of the model.

 The advanced extension of survival analysis models using machine learning practices gives more methodological freedom.
 With proper hyperparameter tuning process it is possible to achieve more precise predictions of the time-to-event target variable.